CSDA/CCAD Sundays: The Art of Appraising - What is it Worth? with Julie Riches & Susan Lahey

 On Saturday, March 27, 2021 CSDA and the Textile Museum of Canada presented the little-known story of a group of Inuit artists and printmakers who produced a collection of graphic textiles in Kinngait (Cape Dorset), Nunavut in the 1950s and '60s a period of social change that disrupted traditional language and relationships to the land.
 The exhibition is on at the TMC until June 1, 2021.
 The recording for this lecture is available to members on the Members-only portal.

 CSDA/CCAD Sundays: Makers' Series - Wesley Harris, RCA

 On Sunday, March 7, 2021 CSDA held its first of many Makers' talks.
 Participants listened to one of Canada's leading metalsmiths Wesley Harris.
 In this 'Makers Series', Wesley will highlight two smithing techniques represented in the creation of his tea service (photographed here).
 Additionally, Mr. Harris will discuss nature as a source of inspiration and how it appears in his work.
-If you missed the presentation please access the recording here.
+The recording for this series is available to members on the Members-only portal.